fabMSTICLig/dlpp/README.md

 # Dynamic Low Power Payload

-This library is an attempt to implement a dynamic version of LPP.
+This library is an attempt to implement a dynamic version of LPP for [RIOT-OS](https://github.com/RIOT-OS/RIOT) project.

 ## Principle